it’s where learning comes naturally

 it’s where curiosity and imagination rule the day

 it’s where food just tastes better cooked on a fire you made yourself

 Ravenwood acknowledges with gratitude that we operate on the homelands of the Bitterroot Salish, Kootenai, and Pend d’Oreille people in what is now called the Flathead Valley of Montana.
 From the 1700’s through the present, these Indigenous people have resisted and persevered over colonialism and genocide.
-Today non-Indigenous Montanans now occupy much of the Indigenous homeland, including the land that Ravenwood uses for our nature connection programs.
+While these Indigenous people continue to live in part of their homelands, non-Indigenous Montanans now occupy much of the Indigenous homeland, including the places that Ravenwood uses for our nature connection programs.
 Ravenwood acknowledges that we benefit from these historic injustices, and seeks to honor the unique cultural heritage of Montana’s first peoples through our words and actions.

 “One touch of nature makes the whole world kin.” — William Shakespeare